bitovi/academy/src/web-components/1-our-first-component/our-first-component.md

 *However*, in order to get attribute change notification you __must__ define which attributes should be observed.
 This means that you aren't notified when any arbitrary attribute is added; only those you predefine.
 This is a performance optimization tradeoff that was made when designing the API.

-To define which attributes should be added you add a static getter `observedAttributes` on the class.
+To define which attributes should be observed you add a static getter `observedAttributes` on the class.

 ```js
 class MyGreeting extends HTMLElement {